GoofyGoose1/GoofyGoose1/README.md

 I enjoy the point where **design meets code**.

 I build modern interfaces and the backend systems that support them.
-I care about clear structure, smooth user experiences and products that people genuinely enjoy using.
+I care about clean structure, smooth user experiences and products people genuinely enjoy using.

 - 💗 Building responsive full-stack applications
 - ✦ Improving TypeScript, Next.js and architecture skills